Citrix CEO Kirill Tatarinov talks about punch cards and the 3D future

 He sees the 3D paradigm as the next big thing in computing.
 Whereas we’ve always looked at interfaces like a sheet of paper he believes new technologies will bring information into new dimensions.
 It’s a fascinating talk with a guy who has seen more computing history than most of us working in the industry today.

+Technotopia is a podcast about a better future.
 You can subscribe in Sticher or iTunes and download the MP3 here.

 0